 Save on heating/cooling costs by maintaining your air filter.
 A heating system repairman told me to use the cheapest, blue filter, and to change it at least monthly or when soiled.
-He told me this would let the air conditioning motor work much more easily, saving electricity and extending the life of the air conditioner.

 To save on your electric bill and to make your air conditioner compressor last longer, keep your furnace filters clean.
 We put a post-it note on the furnace door with the date we last cleaned them.
+By Terri H.

 My furnace filter is between the furnace and the humidifier.
 The filter is installed upright.
 Should the arrow point to the furnace or to the humidifier?
 I don't know where the furnace blower is.